 If you’re interested in getting involved in any of our Sangha groups, please get in touch with the contact person.

 Provides opportunities for parents and children to participate in regular activities and special events at the Center and supports families in integrating Buddhist teachings and practice into family life.
 Learn more “about the Family Program”

 Offers a welcoming space and monthly activities in support of growing in our awareness of the realities of living in a racialized society and dismantling it on a personal, institutional, and community level.
 Learn more “about Uprooting Racism”

 Provides spiritual and material support to Sangha members who are dealing with issues of life, death, and illness.
 Learn more “about the Zen of Living and Dying”

-A support and advocacy group for Sangha members with depression and anxiety disorders that meets online approximately every two weeks.
+Offers support and advocacy group for Sangha members with depression and anxiety disorders, meeting online approximately every two weeks.
 Learn more “about DepreshZen”

 As part of the Center’s ongoing support for Sangha, the Sangha Programs Office will survey members at least every two years to evaluate our current activities as well as our desire to sustain a lively and supportive community.